priyankawadle/qp-assessment/README.md

 - Use any relational database of your choice.
 How to submit the code?
 Create a new GitHub repository with name : qp-assessment Once you are ready with the code, you can come back on this URL to submit the GitHub Repo Link.

+# Execute code
+1. Clone the Repository
+git clone <repository-url>
+cd <project-directory>

+2. Install Dependencies
+npm install

+3. Configure Environment Variables
+Create a .env file in the root directory.
+Add the following variables to the .env file:

+4. Set Up the Database
+Option 1:
+Ensure that MySQL is installed and running on your local machine.
+Open the MySQL Workbench or terminal.
+Create the database: CREATE DATABASE grocery_booking;
+Run the database queries mentioned in scripts folder:

+Option 2: Use an Online Database
+If you are using an online database service (e.g., AWS RDS, Google Cloud SQL, Azure Database for MySQL), ensure that:
+The database is accessible from your application.
+You have the necessary credentials for the online database.
+Update the .env file with your online database credentials:

+5. Start the Application
+Start the development server:
+npm run dev